MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/apn-database-submission.md

 # COSA/APN database submission

-Use the topics in this section to add a new APN or update an existing APN:
+Use the topics in this section to make a submission to Microsoft to either add a new APN to the baseline COSA database that ships with Windows, or update an existing APN:

 -   [Planning your COSA/APN database submission](planning-your-apn-database-submission.md)